sagudev/SunXP/DesignConcept.md

 - Pixel Size: (???, ???)
 - Base Color RGB: (150, 70, 90)

-There is a dull white RGB(200, 200, 256) cross in the center.
+There is a dull white RGB(200, 200, 256) cross ("r" of Marlett Font) in the center.
 The border is a dull white RGB(200, 200, 256) rounded rectangle.
 There is no luster.